Talks of Kansas sports stadium to be built with new fund

-TOPEKA, (KSNT)— Lawmakers in the Kansas House took up the state’s sports betting agreement into the early hours of Saturday morning.
+TOPEKA, Kan.
+(KSNT) – Lawmakers in the Kansas House took up the state’s sports betting agreement into the early hours of Saturday morning.
 The plan raised questions as to whether a fund added to the bill could potentially be used to build a new sports stadium.

 While the sports betting measure has gained support on both sides of the aisle, some lawmakers expressed concerns over whether the plan was being rushed.